nolanwinsman/Dragon-Ball-FighterZ-Zeni-Script/README.md

 The script is designed to run infinitely, but eventually you will want to stop it.

-Unfortunetely, the only way to stop the script right now is to alt-tab to the terminal running the script and mash <b>Control C</b>
+Unfortunately, the only way to stop the script right now is to alt-tab to the terminal running the script and mash <b>Control-C</b>

 If you know of a more elegant way to stop the script, please create an issue or contact me.

+## Tips

+- Set the graphics settings to low to reduce the power you are using
+- Play on Offline mode
+- Run script overnight

 ## Installation